enginebai/PyMedium/README.md

 The `m2m` is a tool to help you convert medium article into markdown format file.
 It can be used to backup your medium articles or just synchronize your medium to other several blog platforms.

 **Why** is `m2m`?
 For those people who have several blog platforms, it's a real pain :weary: to write your same article again and again or copy/paste and change the format separately to different platforms.
-The `m2m` is here to solve this problem, once you complete your new medium article, you just use it to export to markdown and import your article.
+The `m2m` is here to solve this problem, once you complete your new medium article, you just use it to export to markdown and import your article to those platforms.

 ## Installation